shubham1812/routing-algorithms/part3/README.md

+This python program is used to put students in groups of at most 3 based on the preferences given by the students.
+Input is in this format
+<student name> <requested team size> <people the student wants to work with> <people the student doesn't want to work with>
+ Eg:
 The below implemented program uses Local Search - Monte Carlo(Partially).
 Tested with 100 student pref data.
 Cannot guarantee optimal result but on multiple runs it should come close to optimal result.